albar965/littlenavmap-manual/src/en/SEARCHPROCS.rst

 Note that labels of procedure waypoints have a ``…`` appended if additional labels texts like restrictions are suppressed due to higher zoom distances or lower detail levels.

+Click into the empty space in the procedure tree to clear all highlights and previews.
+You can also click the button :ref:`clear-selection-button-procs` |Clear Selection|, the related context menu item or :ref:`remove-highlights` in the main menu ``Map``.
+This also clears the :ref:`button-preview-all-procs` highlights.

 .. figure:: ../images/proc_preview_selected.jpg
   :scale: 80%